Coscoroba swan: Feeding

 The coscoroba swan's diet has not been studied in detail, but it apparently feeds on aquatic and some terrestrial plants, small aquatic invertebrates, and small fish.
 It forages mainly while swimming or wading in shallow water and in contrast to other swans rarely upends.
 It also grazes on land.
 It often feeds with black-necked swans (Cygnus melanocoryphus).

 Breeding

 The coscoroba swan breeds in the local spring, which is May to October in northern Argentina, July to December in Chile, and July and August in southern Brazil.
 The species forms long-term pair bonds.
-Its nest is a mound of vegetation lined with soft grass constructed by both members of a pair on a small islet, partially floating in a reedbed or long grass close to water.
-The clutch size is four to nine oval eggs that weigh about 167 g with dimensions of around 88 by 60 mm.
+Its nest is a mound of vegetation lined with soft grass constructed by both members (sometimes mainly the male) of a pair on a small islet, partially floating in a reedbed or long grass close to water.
+The clutch size is four to nine oval eggs that weigh about 167 g with dimensions of around 82–94.5 mm in length and 52.9–67 mm in width.
 Males guard females during the incubation period of about 35 days.
-Both parents care for the young through fledging at 14 weeks and beyond, sometimes until they are a year old.
+The chicks hatch with grey-ish white down and a black cap.
+They are cared for by both adults and fledge at 13–14 weeks of age, and reach adult size after about 8 months.
+Double-brooding has been documented, where the female began incubating a second clutch 40–50 days after hatching the first.
+They sometimes stay with adults until they are a year old, even up to two years in captivity.
 In captivity, coscoroba swans can live 20 years.